The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 • How can I best use a stopover in Kangerlussuaq?

-If you are flying with Air Greenland, your flight usually includes a stopover in Kangerlussuaq before continuing by domestic flight to your final destination.
-The same applies to the return flight.
+If you are flying with Air Greenland, your flight may include a stopover in Kangerlussuaq before continuing by domestic flight to your final destination.
 How this stopover can be used, depends on how much time you have.
 Flight delays or cancellations can indeed cause the planned stopover to be extended.

 You are allowed to leave the airport during the stopover.
 For shorter stops without significant delays your luggage will be automatically checked through and you will only pass the security check again to board the connecting flight.
 In case it is a longer delay and you are even staying overnight in Kangerlussuaq you take your luggage.